BolajiAyodeji/Blogposts/cjvuuty3500354js1sba6z6yr.md

 ## Manipulating Arrays in JavaScript

 Arrays have become an important part of any programming language.
-Most times we need to do several operations on arrays, hence this article.

 In this article, I would show you various methods of manipulating arrays in JavaScript [^^]